tumblingprogrammer/blog_entries/scratch-pad.md

 ![ tumbling programmer - setting windows for python development - python 2 - select scope of installation ]( https://www.tumblingprogrammer.com/media/2017/06/python2-select-scope-of-installation.png " tumbling programmer - setting windows for python development - python 2 - select scope of installation ")

 ![ tumbling programmer - setting windows for python development - python 2 - customize python ]( https://www.tumblingprogrammer.com/media/2017/06/python2-customize-python.png " tumbling programmer - setting windows for python development - python 2 - customize python ")

+Make sure to select the `Add python.exe to Path` so you can run python directly from the bash terminal (or the windows command prompt) without having to provide the whole path (i.e., this will allow you to run...

+`./python name_of_your_python_script.py`

+as opposed to...

+`/c/Python27/python name_of_your_python_script.py`

+Notice that for the above example I used `bash` notation, which includes forward-slash for directory separators.

+Let's test that python works OK by opening a `bash` terminal anywhere and by running `which python` and `python --version`.
+On my system I get the following:

+    jose.pumar@host ~
+    $ which python
+    /c/Python27/pytho

+    jose.pumar@host ~
+    $ python --version
+    Python 2.7.13

 ### Install virtual environment
 ______